Place Denfert-Rochereau: Former name

-Traditionally called by the rather unattractive name of Place d’Enfer (Place of Hell), the square had the name of Denfert-Rochereau ascribed to it through a sort of "municipal pun".
+Traditionally called by the rather unattractive name of Place d'Enfer ('Hell Square'), the square had the name of Denfert-Rochereau ascribed to it through a sort of "municipal pun".
 The Franco-Prussian War had demoralized the French populace, and there was widespread damage all over northeastern France and to Paris itself.
 Anxious to put a positive spin on the defeat, the French authorities were looking for heroes to glorify.
 (At this time, for example, the village of Bitche, located near the German border on the Orne, had a Parisian square named for it because it had put up a spirited defense against the Prussians).

 Denfert-Rochereau was a courageous man and an authentic hero, but whether his grandiose nickname, "The Lion of Belfort", was deserved is a matter of some debate.
-Nonetheless, since "Denfert" (of Denfert-Rochereau) is pronounced exactly the same as "d'Enfer" (of Place d'Enfer), this coincidence was too perfect for the mairie (city hall) to ignore.
-They renamed the square Place Denfert-Rochereau, and they could plausibly deny that they were ignoring Paris's ancient traditions in so doing.
-The name has remained Place Denfert-Rochereau ever since.
+Nonetheless, since "Denfert" (of Denfert-Rochereau) is pronounced exactly the same as "d'Enfer" (of the Place d'Enfer), this coincidence was too perfect for the mairie (city hall) to ignore.
+They renamed the square the Place Denfert-Rochereau, and they could plausibly deny that they were ignoring Paris's ancient traditions in so doing.
+The name has remained the Place Denfert-Rochereau ever since.